American Cattlemen Podcast

 Central Life Sciences

 Welcome back to the American Cattlemen Podcast.
-Just ahead, we have Dustin Hector, he's the Director of Business development for the American Cattlemen Media Group, and he sits down with Kristian Rennert with Rennert Ranch.
-In this episode, Dustin and Kristian will dive into the Rennert Ranch's Maternal Legacies Vol. 4 sale held on Sunday, December 7, 2025.
+Just ahead, we have Dustin Hector, he's the Director of Business Development for American Cattlemen Media, and he sits down with Chip Kemp, Chief Strategy Officer for 701X, Cattle Con 2026.

 For previous episodes of the American Cattlemen Podcast, please visit: www.americancattlemen.com.